wSzki/test_technique_pokedex/README.md

 I've tried to use styled-components the best way I could, but it appears that it does go along very well with NextJS SSR/SSG.

+The layout is an experiment around building a structure with a single `<Pixel/>` component, but in indsight I probably should have sticked to `flex`

 Initially there was no deadline on this project but I've been asked to send an MVP ASAP, \
 so please excuse the non formatted code, lingering `console.logs()`, ununsed files/functions and bugs.